 Minimum 8 live sessions a week, 40 per month.

-Monthly live Q&A + goal-setting session with me and Team Moxie: ask us anything and get the answer you need.
+Regular live Q&A + goal-setting session with me and the Creative Playground team: ask us anything and get the answer you need.

 Regular writing and publishing tips from me.